Common Georgia Lawn Weeds

 If the infestation has just started or the weeds are young, you can hand pull them when the soil is moist.
 This is often a very labor intensive endeavor and will need to continue over a number of weeks, as new plants emerge.

 There are two chemical methods of eradicating crabgrass – pre-emergent and post-emergent treatments.
 Pre-emergent herbicide applications for crabgrass work to prevent last year’s seeds from germinating.
-They should be applied in the early spring, before sprouts have appeared.
+They should be applied in the early spring before sprouts have appeared.
 To control possible crabgrass spread from neighboring lawns, yearly treatments are necessary.
-Once the crabgrass sprouts, there are crabgrass specific post-emergent herbicides that can be used.
-These are formulated so that they target the crabgrass, but don’t harm your lawn.
+Once the crabgrass sprouts, crabgrass-specific post-emergent herbicides can be used.
+These are formulated so that they target the crabgrass but don’t harm your lawn.

 Annual Bluegrass (Poa Annua)

-Annual bluegrass, or Poa Annua, is a weedy grass that has yellow or green leaves, shallow roots, and grows in tufts.
+Annual bluegrass, or Poa Annua, is a weedy grass that has yellow or green leaves and shallow roots and grows in tufts.
 The most identifiable feature is its white seed head.
 It is usually found in bare areas of your lawn and along driveways and sidewalks.
-Because annual bluegrass thrives in cool conditions, it typically dies out by late-spring or early-summer in the Georgia heat after releasing its seeds.
+Because annual bluegrass thrives in cool conditions, it typically dies out by late spring or early summer in the Georgia heat after releasing its seeds.
 That leaves an opening for other weeds, such as crabgrass, to take its place.

 How to Get Rid of Poa Annua